Find out how to make the most of the helpful exam prep resources we have on offer and the best ways to prepare.

 Don’t forget that the individual modules can contain up to 200 questions that do not appear in the test prep.
 These can and should be utilised.

 Whatever your current level of understanding, if you don’t know the answer to something make sure you ask the question.
-They don’t bite.
+No question is unacceptable and you never know when the answer may come in useful during an exam or even throughout your future career.

 - Ask for advice on what to expect on the day